simonwu53/MOTT/README.md

 # MOTT: A New Model for Multi-Object Tracking Based on Green Learning Paradigm

+This is the official implementation of MOTT paper (Under Review in AI Open Journal, Elsevier), a novel multi-object tracking model.
+The code is inspired
+by [TrackFormer](https://github.com/timmeinhardt/trackformer), [TransTrack](https://github.com/PeizeSun/TransTrack),
+[DETR](https://github.com/fundamentalvision/Deformable-DETR), [CSWin](https://github.com/microsoft/CSWin-Transformer)
-This is the official implementation of MOTT paper, a novel multi-object tracking model.
-The code is inspired by [TrackFormer](https://github.com/timmeinhardt/trackformer), [TransTrack](https://github.com/PeizeSun/TransTrack), [DETR](https://github.com/fundamentalvision/Deformable-DETR), [CSWin](https://github.com/microsoft/CSWin-Transformer) by taking the effective Transformer components (CSWin Encoder, deformable DETR decoder) forming a new light-weighted
+by taking the effective Transformer components (CSWin Encoder, deformable DETR decoder) forming a new light-weighted